 You go back to your sun-bleached shack on the beach and you write it and that’s that, but it isn’t.
 You look at it.
 It’s just a rough portrait you’ve blocked out using raw and burnt Sienna.
 You start with the white, because that’s where the light comes from and add in the flesh tones and some background.
 A bit of orange, a touch of yellow and a hint of red here and there, to bring it to life.
 Vincent on fire.
 You work the oils on the canvas, like you’re not supposed to do, blending one colour into another seamlessly and you look hard at what the light is doing.
 The edges get sharpened and you wonder if it’s going to be a failed piece but the bull in you decides that’s not going to happen.
 The hours pass unnoticed.
 You work away on it and the touches get smaller and smaller, so you know it’s finished.
 You go and get a drink, come back, sit down, light a smoke and look at it for the first time.
 It’s judgement day and it’s merciless.
 Have you caught something or was it all vanity.
 You never really know.
 It is what it is and has now got a life of its own, out into the world on its own terms.

 One day, I’ll spot something wondrous on that ocean floor and know I’ve got the stark choice of breaking for the surface or risking everything by continuing to dive down for it, just to hold it in my hands for a single precious moment.
-Don’t ever write, because one day, in a very real sense, you know you’ll eventually dive deep and hard and you’ll no longer care about ever coming up to that surface again.
-All you’ll want is that shiny bauble on the ocean’s floor.
+Don’t ever write, because one day, in a very real sense, you know you’ll eventually dive deep and hard and you’ll no longer care about ever coming up to the surface again.
+All you’ll want is that moment of holding in your hands that shiny bauble from the ocean’s floor.

 It’s that irresistible impulse that kills all writers in the end.